ZapriteApp/zaprite-for-woocommerce/zaprite-payment-gateway/readme.txt

 **Features:**
 - Accept Bitcoin, Lightning and Liquid payments directly to your wallet.
-- Accept card payments via Stripe Connect.
+- Accept card payments via Stripe or Square.
 - Easy setup and configuration within WooCommerce settings.
 - QR code generation for easy payments.
 - Transaction history and CSV export for easy reconciliation.